websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/setting-up-liferay-dxp/clustering-for-high-availability/configuring-unicast-over-tcp.md

     -Djgroups.bind_addr=[place your IP address or host name here]
     ```

-    Use the node's IP address.
+    Use the node's IP address or host name.

 1. Select a discovery protocol for the nodes to use to find each other.
 Here are the protocol choices: